Traffic Recorder

 storageLimit: 5Gi

-No need to change the JSON TTL for the Traffic Recorder to work optimally.
+There’s no need to adjust JSON TTL settings for the Traffic Recorder to function effectively.